susannaliu0705/cbb752-zimmerone-projects/index.md

 ### Lectures

-- MW 1:00 - 2:15 PM, virtual using Zoom.
+- MW 1:00 - 2:15 PM, virtual using Zoom (see Canvas for zoom links).
 All lectures will be recorded.
 Recordings will be available in Canvas Zoom section a few minutes after each lecture

 ### Discussion Section

-- F 9:30-10:30 AM or F 1:00-2:00 PM, virtual using Zoom
+- F 9:30-10:30 AM or F 1:00-2:00 PM, virtual using Zoom (see Canvas for zoom links)

 ## Different headings for this class (4 variants)